enmasseio/babble/README.md

 - `babble.run(callback: Function) : Block`
   Create a flow starting with an Action block.
 The provided callback function is called as `callback(response, context)` and should not return a result.
-- `babble.decide(callback: Function) : Block`
+- `babble.decide([decision: Function, ] choices: Object<String, Block>) : Block`
   Create a flow starting with a Decision block.
-The callback function is called as `callback(response, context) : Block`, and must return an instance of `Block` (an Action, Reply, or Decision).
+  When a `decision` function is provided, the function is invoked as `decision(response, context)`.
+The function must return the id for the next block in the control flow, which must be available in the provided `options`.
+  If `decision` is not provided, the next block will be mapped directly from the `response`.
+Parameter `choices` is a map with the possible next blocks in the flow.
+The next block is selected by the id returned by the `decision` function.
   The returned block is used as next block in the control flow.
 - `babble.reply(callback: Function) : Block`
   Create a flow starting with a Reply block.
 The provided callback function is called as `callback(response, context)`, where `response` is the latest received message, and must return a result.
 The returned result is send to the connected peer.
-- `babble.then(start: Block]) : Block`
+- `babble.then(block: Block) : Block`
   Create a flow starting with given block.
 The provided callback function is called as `callback(response, context)`, where `response` is the latest received message, and must return a result.
 The returned result is send to the